Berwickshire footballer Jack Hamilton tells of shock at seeing old team Arbroath going down

 “I felt really confident at Arbroath, playing most weeks and scoring goals.”

-The former Eyemouth High School pupil is now targeting improving his goalss-to-game ration in Fife, saying: “My goal-scoring form is probably not as good as I feel I could do, to be honest.
+The former Eyemouth High School pupil is now targeting improving his goals-to-games ration in Fife, saying: “My goal-scoring form is probably not as good as I feel I could do, to be honest.

 “I’ve had a few niggles and a few sickness bugs and it’s been a bit in and out.